memfault/interrupt/_drafts/memfault-esp-component.md

 1. Scan and load all selected components- each component's `CMakeLists.txt` file is processed in script mode
-1. `Kconfig` files are loaded from ESP-IDF and all registerd components.
+1. `Kconfig` files are loaded from ESP-IDF and all registered components.
    `Kconfig` settings are loaded (from `sdkconfig` or `sdkconfig.defaults` if `sdkconfig` is not already generated), and the final configuration is generated